googlearchive/appengine-angular-guestbook-java/README.md

 ## Project Setup
 Install [Apache Maven][1] and [Karma][2] if you haven't.
 See the links for install instructions.
+Update the `angular-seed` submodule with the following command:

+> $ git submodule update --init

-To run the app locally, run the following
+To run the app locally, run the following command:
-command:

 > $ mvn appengine:devserver